Visels/User-Login-and-Registration-API-Spring-Boot-/readme.txt

-This is a simple login and user verification back-end service using spring-boot.
+This is a simple login and user verification API service using spring-boot.